-Read more about my research at my personal website: euanfreeman.co.uk
+I have worked alongside Huawei, Nokia, and Ultraleap.
+Read more about my work at my personal website: euanfreeman.co.uk

-- €35,500 donation from Nokia, Finland.
+- €35,500 donation from Nokia.
 Co-Investigator on "Haptic Feedback for Immersive Interaction with Virtual Environments".
 Started late 2016.

 - PhD studentship and donation from Nokia to fund my PhD research.

 I am interested in supervising PhD candidates on topics related to haptic interaction.
 Including (but not limited to) novel interaction techniques, mid-air gestures, new haptic devices, ultrasound haptics and tangible interaction.
 Please email to chat with me if you're interested!